jafingerhut/jafingerhut.github.com/notes/clojure-inner-functions.md

 ```

 and rewrite it in a way that behaves the same, but makes each of the
-steps a bit smaller and easier to understand:
+steps smaller and easier to understand:

 ```java
     public static Object invokeStatic(final Object prefix, final Object input) {